CLIENT ACCOUNTS

 • Financial professionals can help employers decide the best option

-As of October 31, 2021, 14 states and two cities have enacted programs.
+As of June 30, 2024, 20 states have enacted programs.
 Some are already active; some will take effect at a future date.
 Every state program is unique, but many share common features:

 • Investment firms chosen by the state